Instalab

 Decrease

-Semaglutide 2.4 mg weekly reduced waist circumference by 13.5 cm at 16 months, with a placebo-subtracted reduction of 9.7 cm.
-A broader meta-analysis of 47 randomized trials (23,244 patients) found that GLP-1 receptor agonists as a class reduced waist circumference by 4.55 cm compared to placebo.
+Semaglutide at 2.4 mg weekly reduced waist circumference substantially over about 16 months, with placebo-subtracted reductions of roughly 9 to 10 cm in trials.
+A meta-analysis of randomized trials including over 23,000 patients found GLP-1 receptor agonists as a class reduced waist circumference by several centimeters versus placebo.
+The drug works by suppressing appetite and slowing how quickly the stomach empties.

 MedicationStrong Evidence